nevernotsean/martin-creative-tech-blog/content/posts/filtered-vol.5.md

 author: Martin CTs

 ---
-Hi Martinites, this is a tiny weekly email called FILTERED, with five creative tech links to inspire and inform.
+This is a tiny weekly email called FILTERED, with five creative tech links to inspire and inform.
 This issue has a few noteworthy mentions from last week’s SIGGRAPH2020 conference, and these won’t be the last.
 Warm up your click-finger and let’s go!

 **VIRTUAL ALTERNATIVE**